-Areas of expertise: The Holocaust, modern genocide, racism, working-class & labor history, and resistance
+Areas of expertise: The Holocaust, modern genocide, racism and imperialism, working-class & labor history, and resistance

-His current research projects analyze anti-Nazi resistance within Buchenwald and the post-war memory and political uses of that resistance; Jewish participation in the fight against Franco in Spain; and an analysis of the relationship of capitalism to genocide.
-John is also publishing a memoir written by a German-Jewish anti-Nazi resister, and co-editing a major volume on world genocide, to be published in 2018.
+His current research projects analyze anti-Nazi resistance within Buchenwald and the post-war memory and political uses of that resistance; Jewish participation in the fight against Franco in Spain; and the relationship of capitalism to genocide.
+Dr. Cox is also co-editing a major genocide-studies reader (The Routledge Handbook of Genocide Studies) with Adam Jones, to be published in 2019 or 2020.

 Dr. Cox directs our department's Center for Holocaust, Genocide & Human Rights (HGHR) Studies and administers our minor in HGHR Studies.
-Upcoming events organized or co-sponsored by the Center: http://globalstudies.uncc.edu/hghr-center/2016-events.
+Upcoming events organized or co-sponsored by the Center.

 His Academia.edu site: https://uncc.academia.edu/JCox

 Published in February 2016: https://global.oup.com/academic/product/to-kill-a-people-9780190236472?q=cox&lang=en&cc=us#

 With Dr. Anabel Buchenau of UNCC, Dr. Charles Kurzman of UNC, poet/writer Susan Sailer of West Virginia Univ., and Zack Rushk Zubair at "Witness in Residence" program, April 2017